 What is Considered an Arrest Record in Hawaii?

-An arrest record is a document containing the official information on the when, how, and who was taken into custody by law enforcement agents as part of their responsibility in investigating crimes and apprehending criminals.
+Hawaii arrest records are documents containing the official information on the when, how, and who was taken into custody by law enforcement agents as part of their responsibility in investigating crimes and apprehending criminals.
 A person's arrest record would usually name and describe the person, provide the date of arrest, reasons for arrest, fingerprint, subsequent actions following the arrest, such as detention and court procedure.

 A person may be arrested on complaint or suspicion of a crime, as part of an investigation, or in the process of committing a crime.
 Although arrests do not always lead to criminal charges and prosecution, arrest records still form part of the information that may be of interest to persons looking into a person's criminal history.
 Arrest records older than one year with no subsequent charges laid against the arrestee are not publicly disseminated.
 However, they are still accessible to authorized persons such as government agencies (when considering employment and licensing suitability), criminal justice agencies, and the person named on the record.

 A Hawaii arrest warrant is a document containing the legal authority conferred on law enforcement officers by the court to apprehend or arrest a person who is suspected or reasonably believed to have committed a crime or is involved in criminal activity.
 An arrest warrant also gives the arresting officer the authority to perform a warrant search on the arrested suspect.
 The arrest warrant can also serve as an active warrant search that authorizes the law enforcement agency to keep investigating the suspect until law enforcement can find the evidence against such a person.